ahsmha/rubik-s-cube-solver/README.md

 # Rubiks Cube Solver
-C++ program to solve a rubik's cube
+An attempt to write a C++ program to solve a rubik's cube